-The terms of payment for all Supplier merchandise sold at Retailer’s stores shall be Dating will be based upon date of sale of merchandise or invoice date, whichever is later.
+The terms of payment for all Supplier merchandise sold at Retailer’s stores shall be _____ days.
+[Insert agreed upon payment terms here].
+Dating will be based upon date of sale of merchandise or invoice date, whichever is later.

 Retailer will issue payment and will provide a remittance advice.